-Modes 2, 4, 6 and 8 enable advanced iteration employ the advanced iteration algorithm.
+Modes 2, 4, 6, 8 and 10 employ the advanced iteration algorithm.
 This uses a variation in the iterative equation that lowers the error terms for most practical circuits.
 Advanced iteration is mathematically identical to normal iteration and imposes only a marginal performance penalty.